 Read the full, comprehensive report: Profile: Jewish Voice for Peace (PDF).

 JVP has assumed a particularly visible role in the Boycott, Divestment and Sanctions (BDS) campaign, which has become the most oft-used tactic by the domestic anti-Israel movement in recent years.
 JVP activists have worked to support a variety of divestment resolutions considered by university student governments and mainline churches, including the U.S. Presbyterian Church.
-The group also has an ongoing BDS initiative, called “We Divest,” targets TIAA-CREF, a major financial services organization.
+The group also has an ongoing BDS initiative, “We Divest,” which targets TIAA-CREF, a major financial services organization.

-JVP also uses its Jewish identity to shield the anti-Israel movement from allegations of anti-Semitism and provide the movement with a veneer of legitimacy.
-On its Web site, JVP recognizes its role as such, noting that the group's Jewish nature gives it a “particular legitimacy in voicing an alternative view of American and Israeli actions and policies” and the ability to distinguish “between real anti-Semitism and the cynical manipulation of that issue.”
+JVP uses its Jewish identity to shield the anti-Israel movement from allegations of anti-Semitism and to provide the movement with a veneer of legitimacy.
+On its website, JVP recognizes its role as such, noting that the group's Jewish nature gives it a “particular legitimacy in voicing an alternative view of American and Israeli actions and policies” and the ability to distinguish “between real anti-Semitism and the cynical manipulation of that issue.”

-In the past four years, JVP has significantly expanded and is now a national organization with 30 chapters across the country, including a handful on college campuses, and claims more than 100,000 supporters across the country.
-JVP’s success in this area is aided by its embrace of online marketing tools and its strong presence on social networking sites.
+In the past five years, JVP has significantly expanded, and now has 35 chapters across the country, including a handful on college campuses.
+JVP’s success in this area is aided by its embrace of online marketing tools and its strong presence on social networking sites like Facebook and Twitter.

-The group has nearly 30,000 “likes” on Facebook and 9,000 followers on Twitter.
-Not surprisingly, this increased support has translated into additional dollars.
-In the past few years, JVP has reportedly averaged approximately $300,000 in annual contributions, but in 2013, the group listed over $1 Million in annual contributions.
+The group has nearly 200,000 “likes” on Facebook and over 35,000 followers on Twitter.
+Not surprisingly, this increased support has translated into additional dollars for JVP.
+Until 2012, JVP had reportedly averaged approximately $300,000 in annual contributions, but in 2013, the group listed over $1 Million in annual contributions.

 Jewish Voice for Peace's hardline stance is demonstrated by its positions on BDS, willingness to partner with anti-Israel organizations that deny Israel’s right to exist and legitimize terror, and its refusal to support a two-state solution to the Israeli-Palestinian conflict.